Dental Restorations in Walnut Creek, CA

 At the dental office of Dr. Grace-Mary Hume & Dr. Michael Carpentier, our team knows just how important a healthy and fully-functional smile is to your overall well-being and your everyday quality of life.
 Our restorative dental treatments use advanced technology and the highest quality of materials to transform your smile.

-Contact our Walnut Creek dental team today to discover how our restorative dental care can give you your confidence back!
+Contact our Walnut Creek, CA, dental team today to discover how our restorative dental care can give you your confidence back!

 What is Restorative Dentistry and How is it Different from Regular Dental Care?